Air Purifiers vs. UV Lights: What’s Right for My Needs?

 - Improve the air in your entire home

 - Destroy the bulk of viruses, bacteria and mold

 - Lengthen your HVAC system’s lifespan

-If you decide a UV germicidal light is useful for your home, speak with one of our indoor air quality Experts today.
-We can suggest the ideal combination of systems based on your HVAC equipment and indoor air quality needs.
-Remember, you should still use an HVAC air filtration system to dust, pollen and pet dander since UV lights won't affect non-living allergens.
-To learn more about these air cleaning methods, or to schedule a free home health consultation, call us at 843-619-3781 right away!
+If you believe a UV germicidal light is beneficial for your home, chat with one of our indoor air quality specialists today.
+We can recommend the ideal combination of products based on your HVAC equipment and indoor air quality needs.
+Remember, you should still use an HVAC air filtration system to collect dust, pollen and pet dander since UV lights can’t affect inorganic allergens.
+To learn more about available air cleaning methods, or to schedule a free home health consultation, call us at 866-397-3787 now!